The Observations.net Weblog

 What about the person who rejects the Christian message, not because he is evil, but because he cannot reconcile the idea of a loving God to a cruel and brutal world?
 Again, God understands.
 He is loving and kind, and will take this into account.

 * posted by Robert on Thu 08/03/17

-Again, this may make me heterodox, but I find the concept of "original sin" as sort of goofy.
+Again, this may make me heterodox, but I find the concept of "original sin" to be goofy.
 Were humans really perfect to start out with and then became imperfect when they ate an apple?
-The fact that they could rebel shows that they were never really perfect.
-They were just innocent babies who grew into rebellious teenagers.
-The whole story of the Garden of Eden sounds like a metaphor for sin and rebellion, and not real historical events.
+Adam and Eve weren't perfect, mature adults.
+They were just innocent babies who grew into rebellious teenagers, and were tricked by a con-man dressed as a snake.
+The whole story of the Garden of Eden sounds like a metaphor for sin and rebellion in the life of every human in every generation, and not real historical events.
 As a metaphor, the story makes perfect sense.
 As literal history, it sounds cartoonish.

 Man was created in the image of God because he was given an immortal soul and the ability to reason, and the wherewithal to choose good over evil; but not to be perfect.
 Man is frail and lives in a harsh world.
 Perfection is impossible.
 (Only the God-man Jesus was perfect, but being God, He had an unfair advantage over the rest of us.)
 But man never lost the image of God.
 That quality remains.

 Yes, some people such as hillary clinton become so evil throughout life that they reach the point of total depravity.
 This is what Christ called the blasphemy against the Holy Spirit.
 They have continuously rejected the Spirit's message until becoming so hardened that there is no humanity left.